novichkov-lab/dap-seq-utils/README.md

 To build Bowtie indices for these reference genomes, execute script build_bowtie_indices.sh before running the pipeline.

-If you want to run the pipeline for other organisms, read [AddReference] first.
+If you want to run the pipeline for other organisms, read [how to add new reference genome](AddReference.md) first.

 ## Input files